List of Modern Family characters: Accolades

 In 2010, Ty Burrell received a nomination for the Television Critics Association Award for Individual Achievement in Comedy, winning in 2011.
 In 2011 and 2014, Burrell won the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series, also receiving nominations in 2010, 2012, and 2013.
 In 2012, Burrell won the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.
 In 2014, Burrell won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series, receiving nominations in 2011, 2012, 2013, 2015, and 2016.
 In 2010 and 2011, Burrell was nominated for the Satellite Award for Best Supporting Actor – Series, Miniseries or Television Film.

 Other appearances

-On May 4, 2016, Phil appeared in the first commercials for the National Association of Realtors telling about his "Phil's-osophies."
+On May 4, 2016, Burrell appeared in character as Phil in the first commercials for the National Association of Realtors talking about his "Phil's-osophies."
 Arnold Worldwide executive creative director Sean McBride said Phil was written as a Realtor on his show and "embodies many of the attributes that are important in a Realtor: He's honest, he's helpful, he's sincere."